wildle/wildle/README.md

 # Hi, I'm Lenard 👋

 I'm a Mechatronics student at MCI in Innsbruck with hands-on experience as a Mechatronics Technician.
-I love combining mechanical design, electronics, and software development in my projects.

 ## About Me
-- Studying Mechatronics, Design & Innovation at MCI in Innsbruck, with an exchange semester in Helsinki.
+- Studying Mechatronics, Design & Smart Technologies at MCI in Innsbruck.
 - Former Mechatronics Technician at MAGNET-SCHULTZ GmbH & Co.
 KG.
 - Passionate about embedded systems, IoT, and innovative product development.